 The following measures for improving resilience against deliberate and accidental cyber risks should be considered:

-Part of the cyber security for sensors will be formed by physical security.
+Part of the cyber resilience for sensors will be formed by physical resilience.
 Consider qualitative locks, thorough building, fences, security cameras, door/window alarms, smoke detectors, leakage detectors, climate control and emergency power systems.
 Many of these will already be in place for availability purposes and addressing accidental influences.
 Additional measures may be needed to detect and prevent deliberate access attempts and the consequential cyber risks of that.

-Related to physical security, make sure authorization for entering the site is controlled.
+Related to physical resilience, make sure authorization for entering the site is controlled.
 Who has the keys?
 Is it a shared location?

 Implement monitoring/detection tools that not only monitor availability but also data integrity.
 Think of ways to validate that received data is valid and authentic.
 This may be caused by accident or deliberately via radio communication or using communication links, via the network.